DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 on the flow rule, may result in anything ranging from empty (single queue) to all-inclusive RSS.

+If non-applicable for matching packets RSS types are requested, these RSS types are simply ignored.
+For example, it happens if:

+- Hashing of both TCP and UDP ports is requested
+  (only one can be present in a packet).

+- Requested RSS types contradict to flow rule pattern (e.g. pattern has UDP item, but RSS types contain TCP).

+If requested RSS hash types are not supported by the Ethernet device at all (not reported in ``dev_info.flow_tpe_rss_offloads``), the flow creation will fail.

 Note: RSS hash result is stored in the ``hash.rss`` mbuf field which overlaps ``hash.fdir.lo``.
 Since `Action: MARK`_ sets the ``hash.fdir.hi`` field only, both can be requested simultaneously.